cloudmesh/cloudmesh-manual/docs-source/source/configuration/configuration.rst

 OpenStack
 ~~~~~~~~~

-We provide an example on how to use an OpenStack based cloud in
+We provide an example of how to use an OpenStack based cloud in
-cloudmesh.
-Please ass the following to your ``cloudmesh.yaml`` file
+Cloudmesh.
+Please, place the following to your ``cloudmesh.yaml`` file
 and replace the values for ``TBD``.
 Our example uses `Chameleon Cloud
 <https://www.chameleoncloud.org/>`__.
 This is a cloud for academic
 research.
-Certainly you can configure other clouds based on this
+Certainly, you can configure other clouds based on this
 template.
 We have successfully used also clouds in Canada (Cybera),
 Germany (KIT), Indiana University (jetstream).
-TO get started you can
+TO get started, you can
 even install your local cloud with devstack and make adjustments.
 Please remember you can have multiple clouds in the
 ``cloudmesh.yaml`` file so you could if you have access to them